MicrosoftDocs/architecture-center/docs/guide/startups/startup-architecture.md

 Building a startup is a unique challenge.
 The core task is to find a place for an innovation as a product or service in the market.
 This process requires testing multiple assumptions that are built into the innovation.
 A successful startup must iterate through these assumptions, and grow and scale as its product gains product and market fit.
 After finding this fit, the startup must scale to meet market demands.

-The different startup life stages mean developers, architects, and chief technical officers (CTOs) are responsible for distinct phases of development.
+Developers, architects, and chief technical officers (CTOs) are responsible for distinct phases of development in the different startup life stages.
 These stages require fundamentally different approaches and different technology choices.
-Part of your role is to establish which phase your startup is in.
+Part of the task is to establish which phase your startup is in.
 Choose the technologies and architectures that match that phase.

 ## Innovation stages